The answer to this is not always cut and dry. But here are some guidelines I have followed that have helped me when it comes to vaccine shipping.

 Does my dog need a Lepto vaccine?
 Is feline leukemia vaccine necessary?
 Learn about recommended dog vaccines and recommended shots for cats.

 How to Vaccinate a Dog or Cat

 Giving vaccines to your dog or cat can be scary at first, so it helps to be prepared.
 Learn the difference between subcutaneous, intramuscular and intranasal vaccines.

 Equine Vaccination: Vaccinating Your Horse

 What vaccines do horses need?
-Horse vaccination is important to protect against equine Encephalitis, tetanus in horses, and more.
+Horse vaccination is important to protect against equine Encephalitis, tetanus in horses, horse flu and more.

 Director of Veterinary Services

 Marty Greer, Doctor of Veterinary Medicine, has 40+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
 She received her Doctor of Veterinary Medicine from Iowa State University in 1981.
 She’s served as Revival’s Director of Veterinary Services since 2019.
 In 2023, Dr. Greer was named the Westminster Kennel Club Veterinarian of the Year.